UNC-Libraries/SCTS-Documentation/Style Guide.md

 ## Biographical Note verses Historical Note

-Biographical notes are about individuals and families; historical notes are about organizations.
+- Biographical notes are about individuals and families; historical notes are about organizations.
+- If you are creating a new finding aid, the template will default to this:

+`<bioghist>
+<head>Biographical/Historical Note</head>
+<p></p>
+</bioghist>`

+  Be sure to delete biographical or historicial, whichever one is not appropriate for your collection.

 # Container Lists